CDL-Dryad/api_test/README.md

 # README for API Test

-This is a very simple Rails (5.2) test application that demonstates using the OAuth2 Authorization grant type.
+This is a very simple Rails (5.2) test application that demonstates using the OAuth2 Authorization grant type for the Dryad API.

 Please see the following resources in our main repository: